isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 2. You may refer to onePA to identify the correct category for the courses that you are interested to apply.

-3. Individual Trainers and Private Operators must register with the People's Association (PA) before conducting at Community Centres / Clubs) (CCs), Residents' Committees Centres (RCs)/Residnts' Network (RNs)
+3. Individual Trainers and Private Operators must register with the People's Association (PA) before conducting at Community Centres / Clubs) (CCs), Residents' Committees Centres (RCs)/Residnts' Network (RNs) and Specialist CCs.

+4. PA Training